1810Nikita/programming-challange2/README.md

 It is important to note that the hashed password and plaintext password should not be stored in the output file for security reasons.
 Instead, consider using a secure hashing algorithm to hash the password and store only the hashed version.
 Aggregate the data as needed (e.g. grouping by username, summing values, etc.).
 Write the aggregated data to a new TSV file with the specified fields (Id, username, email, hashed_password, plaintext_password, ip).

+I have submitted the screen shot of the output file as the file is very large so it is not opening.